-How to invest in the NASDAQ from Canada
+How to invest in Nasdaq from Canada

 That depends on how it performs.
 As with all investing, there is risk.
-The NASDAQ and the US in general have been the powerhouse of global growth for many years.
+The Nasdaq and the US in general have been the powerhouse of global growth for many years.

-How to invest in the NASDAQ
+How to invest in the Nasdaq from Canada

 - Choose a broker or trading platform.
 Different platforms have different fees and account options, so it’s important you pick the one that best suits your investing needs.
-You can compare a range of share-trading platforms that let you invest in the NASDAQ below.
+You can compare a range of share-trading platforms that let you invest in the Nasdaq below.

 - Open a share-trading account.
 Once you’ve selected which broker or platform you’d like to use, you’ll need to open an account with a share-trading platform or broker to start investing.